pombreda/lepl/doc-src/manual/faq.rst

    Why didn't I make this also add `Eos()
    <api/redirect.html#lepl.matchers.derived.Eos>`_?
 I could have done so, and
-   then I wouldn't have had to write this explanation, and you wouldn't have had to read it, but it would have meant adding more "magic" to the configuration system.
-I did start to do this, but then I realised that `disabling the error could change the parse results`.
+   then I wouldn't have had to write this explanation, but it would have meant adding more "magic" to the configuration system.
+I did start to do this, but then I realised that *disabling the check could change the parse results*.
 And I think that's a worse problem than the current (imperfect) compromise.

 In summary then, this is a consequence of the way `Or()
 <api/redirect.html#lepl.matchers.combine.Or>`_ works (for efficiency), and